taonado/opentensor-bits/bits/BIT-0005-Start-Call.md

 When new subnets are registered, they are effectively dormant.
 No tao/dtao added and no trading possible, no dtao Token Emissions, and no UID registrations.

-When the subnet owner is ready to initialise the subnet, they execute the "start call" function (similar to Parachain), which enables UID registrations, unlocks the LP (allowing trading), and starts epoch/emissions.
+When the subnet owner is ready to initialise the subnet, they execute the "start call" function (similar to Parachain), which unlocks the LP (allowing trading), and starts epoch/emissions, with the option to also enables UID registrations.

-NOTE: Subnet owners should be able to enable UID registrations prior to/without executing the "start call" to give validators and miners an opportunity to register and deploy "real code" before the wheels start turning, however there would be a function to enable both things at once.
+NOTE: Subnet owners should be able to enable UID registrations prior to/without executing the "start call" to give validators and miners an opportunity to register and deploy "real code" before the wheels start turning, however there would be a function to optionally enable both things at once depending on the flag set.

 ## Rationale